 Content As A Retention Tool

-Potential customers are more likely to seek out the content they need than to wait for a supplier to push it their way.
-If the decision-makers trusted information sources carry relevant information on the supplier, it boosts the reputation of that small business.
+Potential customers are more likely to seek out the content they need than to wait for it to come their way.
+If the decision-makers trusted information sources carry relevant information on the business, it boosts the reputation of that small business.

 Content To Build The Brand

-What a business stands for, and the way it interfaces with customers are key parts of its brand.
-Several research papers show a direct relationship between a positive brand image and the credibility of a supplier.
+What a company stands for, and the way it interfaces with customers are key parts of its brand.
+Several research papers show a direct relationship between a positive brand image and credibility.

 It takes time and effort to build a brand.
 The message must be consistent across all content and promotional activity.
 A business must live up to its brand promise.